aucad/aml-networks/readme.md

 make -j4
 ```

-If the build causes issues, follow [these instructions](https://github.com/chenhongge/RobustTrees/tree/master/python-package#from-source) to build it from source.
+If the build causes issues, follow [these instructions][RBT] to build it from source.

 **Step 2: Install dependencies**